Australia’s fractious relationship with China over the past few years appears to be moving onto more solid footing.

-They’re our biggest trading partner, but how much do most of us really know about the country and its culture?
-Well, if you’ve ever wanted to find out more but you’re not sure where to begin, a fact-finding mission to the capital Beijing is an excellent starting point.
+And while they’re our biggest trading partner by far, how much do most of us really know about the country and its culture?
+Well, if you’ve ever wanted to find out, and you’re prepared to brave their ongoing COVID-19 restrictions, a fact-finding mission to the capital Beijing is an excellent starting point.

-Despite the fact that the equivalent of almost the entire population of Australia lives in this mega-metropolis (there are 22 million people no less in the Greater Beijing region), you’ll find Beijing a surprisingly charming and laid-back urban centre.
+Despite the fact that the equivalent of almost the entire population of Australia lives in this mega-metropolis (there are 20+ million people in the Greater Beijing region), you’ll find Beijing a surprisingly charming and laid-back urban centre.
 The locals are unfailingly polite, the city is seriously spick and span, and centuries of history meld seamlessly with modern life.

 This complex society that has somehow managed to marry communist principles with capitalist ideals and lift millions of its citizens from poverty in the process is infinitely fascinating to observe.
 Yes, there’s a smoggy pall that often hangs over the city; yes, it’s crowded at the many must-see historic monuments; and yes, the traffic is a trial, but there’s so much to recommend this destination.
 Don’t be put off.

 This Beijing city guide is packed with ideas for things to see and do.
 Enjoy your visit.

 Top Oz Tours offers a great range of China day tours, guided experiences, and attraction tickets and passes.
 There are no booking or credit card fees when you book through us, and you’ll have access to the widest choice of activities and most competitive prices.